Welcome to today's edition of the Rush 24-7 podcast.

 And now to see all the people getting on the bandwagon, which I did, and that's coming up.

-Uh Bill Gates worried about artificial intelligence along with uh Stephen Hawking were you know, wouldn't it be great if these brilliant wizards of smart were as worried about artificial compassion and artificial government, artificial caring?
+You know, wouldn't it be great if these brilliant wizards of SMART were as worried about artificial compassion and artificial government, artificial caring?

-Wouldn't it be great if his wizards had to say what is this being afraid of artificial intelligence for crying out loud?
+Wouldn't it be great if his wizards had the same?

-Here's Romney from the phone call, a conference call to his donors.
+Here's Romney from the phone call, conference call, to his donors.

 We've got a couple sound bites.

-I would have the best chance of beating the eventful Democrat nominee.
+I would have the best chance of beating the eventual Democrat nominee.

 But that's before the other contenders have had the opportunity to take their message to the voters.

-I believe that one of our next generation of Republican leaders, one who may not be as well known as I today, one who's not yet taken their message across the country, one who's just getting started, may well emerge as being better able to defeat the Democrat nominee.
+I believe that one of our next generation of Republican leaders, one who may not be as well known as I am today, one who's not yet taken a message across the country, one who's just getting started, may well emerge as being better able to defeat the Democrat nominee.

 In fact, I expect and hope that to be the case.